How to Get Tax Exempt Status Nonprofit: Your Full Guide

 Key Takeaways

-• ✓ The process involves both state incorporation and federal tax exemption.
+• ✓ State incorporation is a prerequisite for federal tax exemption.

 How It Works